rkwelter/HKC_CodeRepo/README.md

 2.)
 FluidSolver: In this folder, one finds the function "FluidSolver.m", which uses ode45 to call the time
                  stepper written by ModelConstructor to solve a HKC model.
 This is primarily used in via the functions in the HeatTransport folder, but can be used directly by first running the script "AddPaths.m".
+"FluidSolver.m" contains detailed comments for how it is used.
-"FluidSolver.m" takes a set of parameter values, a previously computed trajectory (can be empty), an "addTime" arugment, and a "save" boolean, solves the corresponding HKC model starting from the last point on the previously computed trajectory for the length of time "addTime", adds this to the previously computed trajectory, and if the "save" boolean is true, then it saves the result in the folder "SavedData".
+                 Broadly speaking, "FluidSolver.m" takes a set of parameter values, a previously computed trajectory (can be empty), an "addTime" arugment, and a "save" boolean, solves the corresponding HKC model starting from the last point on the previously computed trajectory for the length of time "addTime", adds this to the previously computed trajectory, and if the "save" boolean is true, then it saves the result in the folder "SavedData".
 If the